Comparison of poker games, structures and formats

 - In No Limit, a few pots can decide 90% av the money flow direction in one session.
 You could win for a long time until you lose a huge pot that takes away your earlier winnings plus some more.
 The opposite to this can also be true: you can experience a draught for some time until you suddenly win a huge pot.

-The decision concerning what to choose among the alternative should probably be based on two things: your preferences and your winning prospects.
+The decision concerning which to choose among the alternative should probably be based on two things: your preferences and your winning prospects.
 To find out the answer on the last, you can do some speculation based on what you have read in this article, but also play different games, structures and formats and compare the results.
 Maybe you can switch from a losing player to a winning player simply by change the game!